brewchetta/flatiron-blog-timer-extension/README.md

 The timer is off by default so instructors can peruse blogging sites without the timer.
 Set the timer to on and determine how long a student has to present.

-To utilize, turn on the blog timer and load up each page of student blogs making sure not to tab back into them.
+Load up each page of student blogs and then switch the timer to 'on'.
 A student's timer begins once the student tabs back into their blog.
 There is an initial disappearing bar at the top followed by a more explicit warning once they're over time.

 ### Adding Additional Websites